Wavelet Analysis of the Besov Regularity of L\'evy White Noises: Introduction and Main Results

-\item \emph{Critical local smoothness and asymptotic rate.} The combination of positive and negative results allows determining the critical Besov exponents of the L\'evy white noises, both for the local smoothness and the asymptotic behavior.
+It is worth noting that our analysis requires the identification of a new index associated to a L\'evy white noise, characterized by moment properties.
+By relying on this index, our negative results suggest moreover that some of the previous state-of-the-art inclusions are not sharp.
+We are then able to improve some of these results, in particular for the growth properties of the L\'evy white noise. \item \emph{Critical Local Smoothness and Asymptotic Rate.} The combination of positive and negative results allows us to determine the critical Besov parameters of a L\'evy white noise, both for the local smoothness and the asymptotic behavior.
 The results are summarized in Theorem \ref{maintheo:regdecaylimit}.
-Two consequences are the characterization of the Sobolev and H\"older-Zigmund regularities of L\'evy white noises in Corollary \ref{coro:SHZ}.
+Two consequences are the characterization of the critical Sobolev and H\"older-Zigmund regularities of the L\'evy white noise in Corollary \ref{coro:SHZ}.